 There must be enough children to use the service.
 This means that there must be a daily average (over a school term) of at least 10 eligible children in a distinct area attending their nearest suitable school.

 The following rules applied in the school year 2011-2012.

 *In the school year 2010-2011 when 2 or more primary schools merged, the children for whom the closed school would have been the nearest could only have transport to the school that was the result of the merger.
 Under the CSR some children living less than 3.2 km from such a ‘school of amalgamation’ were eligible for school transport.

-With effect from the 2012-2013 school year, eligibility based on the CSR ceases for all new pupils entering primary schools.
+From the 2012-2013 school year, eligibility based on the CSR ceased for all new pupils entering primary schools.
 This may mean that where there is now a school that is nearer than the school of amalgamation, siblings in some families may have school transport eligibility to different schools from the 2012-2013 school year onward.

 The Department of Education and Skills publishes detailed information on the conditions governing the primary school transport scheme (pdf).

 The Department of Transport, Tourism and Sport publishes advice for parents and schools in relation to authorised bus operators and taxis (pdf).